IvanSanchez/homeassistant-freeds/README.md

 - Enable the [HACS](https://hacs.xyz/) integration in your Home Assistant instance.
 - Use the side menu to browse HACS.
-- Navigate to "Integrations", then use the overflow menu (three dots at the top-left) to add a Custom Repository.
+- Navigate to "Integrations", then use the overflow menu (three dots at the top-right) to add a Custom Repository.
 - Enter the URL `https://github.com/IvanSanchez/homeassistant-freeds`, of type "Integration"
 - You should see a new box labelled "FreeDS".
 Click on it and follow HACS' instructions to download and enable the integration.
 - Restart Home Assistant when HACS tells you to.